 As per CBB guidelines, credit facilities are placed on non-accrual status and interest income suspended when either principal or interest is overdue by 90 days or more whereupon unpaid and accrued interest is reversed from income.
 Interest on non-accrual facilities is included in income only when received.
-Credit facilities classified as past due are assessed for impairment in accordance with IFRS 9 guidelines.
+Credit facilities classified as past due are assessed for ECL in accordance with IFRS 9 guidelines.
 Financial instruments where there is objective evidence of impairment are considered to be credit impaired and the allowance for credit losses captures the life time expected credit losses.

-For definition of default please refer to note 3.4 to the audited consolidated financial statements.
+For definition of default refer to note 2.7(g) to the audited consolidated financial statements.

-Refer to notes 8(a) to 8(e) and note 31(c) to the audited consolidated financial statements for the year ended 31 December 2018 for the distribution of the loans and advances portfolio.
+Refer to notes 7(a) to 7(e) and note 31(c) to the audited consolidated financial statements for the year ended 31 December 2019 for the distribution of the loans and advances portfolio.

-Ratings 1 - 4 comprise of corporate facilities demonstrating financial condition, risk factors and capacity to repay that are excellent to good and retail borrowers where cash collateral [or equivalent such as pledged investment funds] has been provided.
+Ratings 1 - 4 comprise of credit facilities demonstrating financial condition, risk factors and capacity to repay that are excellent to good and retail borrowers where cash collateral (or equivalent such as pledged investment funds) has been provided.

-Ratings 5 - 7 represents satisfactory risk and includes corporate facilities that require closer monitoring, and retail accounts which are maintained within generally applicable product parameters.
+Ratings 5 - 7 represents satisfactory risk and includes credit facilities that require closer monitoring, and retail accounts which are maintained within generally applicable product parameters.